-Director Chair, Audit Committee (Audit Committee Financial Expert)
+Director

-Mr. Giordano, CIMA, currently serves as Associate Director, Senior Wealth Strategy Associate at the private-banking firm of UBS Financial Services, Inc., having previously served as Senior Vice President-Investment Consulting from when UBS
+Chair, Audit Committee (Audit Committee Financial Expert)

-AG acquired PaineWebber, Inc. in 2000 until 2017.
+Mr. Giordano, CIMA, retired October 6, 2021 as Associate Director, Senior Wealth Strategy Associate at the privatebanking firm of UBS Financial Services, Inc., having previously served as Senior Vice President-Investment Consulting from when UBS AG acquired PaineWebber, Inc. in 2000 until 2017.
 PaineWebber, Inc. had acquired his previous employer, Kidder Peabody and Co., Inc., by whom he was employed since 1979.
-Mr. Giordano advises corporations, foundations, trusts, and municipal governments in investments and finance.
-Mr. Giordano has served as a board member of Rosalind Inc., a private San Diego genomic analysis company, since July 2017, and also served as Chairman of the Board and the Chief Executive Officer of the Leo D. Fields Co. from 1980 to 1990, when GWC Holdings acquired it.
+Mr. Giordano advised corporations, foundations, trusts, and municipal governments in investments and finance.
+Mr. Giordano has served as a board member of Rosalind Inc., a private San Diego genomic analysis company, since July 2017.
+He currently serves as board advisor to MetaMedia Technology, an entertainment distribution company, since December 2020.
+He served as Chairman of the Board and the Chief Executive Officer of the Leo D. Fields Co. from 1980 to 1990, when GWC Holdings acquired it.
 From 2001 to 2003, he served as a board member of Professional Business Bank, a publicly traded corporation.
-Formerly a captain and pilot in the United States Air Force, Mr. Giordano received his bachelor's degree in Aerospace Engineering from California State Polytechnic University and his master's degree in Business Administration (Management and Finance) from the University of Utah.
+Formerly a Captain and pilot in the United States Air Force, Mr. Giordano received his bachelor's degree in Aerospace Engineering from California State Polytechnic University and his master's degree in Business Administration from the University of Utah.
 Mr. Giordano also completed post-graduate work in International Investments at Babson College and is certified by the Investment Management Consultants Association.
 He is also certified by the John E. Anderson Graduate School of Management, University of California at Los Angeles as a Corporate Director, having demonstrated understanding of directorship and corporate governance.

-Mr. Giordano is an experienced leader who has worked in the financial sector for more than 38 years and possesses the skills necessary to lead the Company's Audit Committee.
+Mr. Giordano is an experienced leader who has worked in the financial sector for more than 42 years and possesses the skills necessary to lead the Company's Audit Committee.
 Having been with UBS Financial Services, Inc. (and its predecessors) since 1979, he has advised numerous public, private, profit, and non-profit organizations in investments and finance.
 Mr. Giordano's experience provides the Board with knowledge in financial and accounting matters.